smilack/purescript-gesso/ScalerAPI.md

   - the name of the function to get the element's page coordinates
 - `DOMRect`
   - the actual type of the `clientRect`
+- canvas
+  - this is also the coordinate system the Canvas functions use
+- context
+  - same reason

 The `ClientRect` type is maybe conflated with screen coordinates?
 It makes sense for `ClientRect` to represent the dimensions of the canvas element, but I don't think it should be a term for *any* pagespace coordinate.